Waipu Golf Club

 Happy at Waipu Golf Club

-Fourteen through sixteen run parallel to each other and have true links feel.
+Fourteen through sixteen run parallel to one other and have true links feel.
 From an elevated tee, and with the wind directly behind us, the 541-yard par 5 fourteenth played shorter than the mark.
 Feeling bold off the tee, I blocked my tee shot slightly right and found the wispy light rough.
 But with a helping wind, I was able to select a mid-iron in, which found the right side of the green that is protected on the left side by natural-looking bunkers.

 The fifteenth hole turns you back around and returns you up the hill you just came down.
 But at 397-yards, and into the wind, this par 4 definitely plays longer!
-With bunkers short on both the left and right side of the green, I made my way into my first bunker of New Zealand determined to get up and down to save par.
+With bunkers short on both the left and right sides of the green, I made my way into my first bunker in New Zealand determined to get up and down to save par.
 Unfortunately, however, it wasn’t to be.

 Again, playing parallel to each other, the 395-yard par 4 sixteenth starts at an elevated position and leads you back downhill towards the ocean, happily again with the wind.
 Be sure to marvel at the view while on the tee, because it is a sight you won’t soon forget!